symbol/symbol-docs/source/guides/network/non-custodial-node-setup.rst

 Prepare the transaction
 ***********************

 So far, the node's main account is a regular account.
-A :ref:`Multisig Account Modification Transaction <multisig-account-modification-transaction>` will be announced that will turn it into a :doc:`../../concepts/multisig-account` with a single cosignatory: the **external account**.
+A :ref:`multisigaccountmodificationtransaction` will be announced that will turn it into a :doc:`../../concepts/multisig-account` with a single cosignatory: the **external account**.

 This means that **any operation** on the main account will **require the signature** of the external account.